 Mogens Morgen is a Professor of Architecture at the Aarhus School of Architecture in Denmark.

 Arne Hoj is head of the Royal Danish Academy School of Architecture’s Institute of Architecture and Culture.

 Birthe Luel Formand is President of the Historic Houses of Denmark, which provided seed money for the In Search of Identity project.

-Monica Marin has just been named the Territorial Chief Curator for the Virgin Islands.
+Monica Marin is the Territorial Chief Curator for the Virgin Islands.
 She is a curator, artist, educator, arts administrator, grant writer and creative place maker.
 She is the former Special Projects Coordinator at the Department of Public Works.